top of page

 Nazaret neighbourhood

-This neighbourhood (spelled witha a t = Natzaret in Valenciano) used to have a bad reputation, there was a fair amount of petty crime, poverty and drugs here, at least by Spanish and European standards.
+This neighbourhood (spelled with a t = "Natzaret" in Valenciano) once had a bad reputation, there was a fair amount of petty crime, poverty and drugs here, at least by Spanish and European standards.
 Which is to say: not all that much.
-When you talk to Valencians from other areas, older ones especially will still seem wary of Nazaret since their idea of what it is like is based on how it was 12 to 20+ years ago.
-However, a good number of expats and others have been buying property, the neighbourhood got a Metro/Tram line in 2022, Linea 10 & the stop, "Natzaret" is about a minute walk from the apartment) and the city has started on building the 63.000+ m2 "Parque de Desembocadura" with sport and recreation facilities (the park will separate the neighbourhood from the harbour, which you can smell on some days).
+When you talk to Valencians from other areas, older ones especially may be wary of Nazaret since their idea of what it is like is based on how it was 15+ years ago.
+However, plenty of of immigrants and locals have been bought property, we got a Metro/Tram line in 2022, Linea 10 & the stop, "Natzaret" is about a minute walk from the apartment.
+The city has started on building the ca 90.000+ m2 "Parque de Desembocadura" with sport and recreation facilities (the park will separate the neighbourhood from the harbour, which you can smell on some days).
 This park is 5 minutes walk from the Nomadbase.

 There are at least three (newish) real estate agent offices here, these companies are all of the opinion this is the next neighbourhood to truly become more popular and better.
-My real estate agent friend and my downstairs neighbour Rosa have lived their whole lives in Nazaret and in their opinion it is very safe here.
-Like in any city, common sense is a must of course.
+My real estate agent friend plus my downstairs neighbour Rosa have lived their whole lives in Nazaret and in their opinion it is very safe.
+Like in any city, common sense is a must.

-Much of life here takes place on the street, on public squares and terraces, Spaniards are on average friendlier and louder than North Europeans.
-On some days you may well hear music fairly loud (sound system), or people playing a guitar and singing Flamenco close the building.
-It doesn't go late usually, but for when it does, earplugs can be a good thing.
+Much of life here takes place outdoors.
+Spaniards are on average friendlier & louder than North Europeans.
+On some days you may hear music fairly loud (sound system), or locals playing guitar & singing Flamenco close by.
+Doesn't go late usually, but for when it does, earplugs can be a good thing.

 Neighbourhood facilities, sights, shops and activities

--A polideportivo (large multi-sports center) with a pool and a lot of different sports
+-A polideportivo (large multi-sports center) with a pool & a lot of different sports

 -An amazing Pumptrack skate park, this one.
 It is set in middle of a large park they are expanding.

 -An indoor market hall, open in the mornings, small but has a lot of fresh produce, meat, fish and more.
 Ukrainian food store.
-3+ Hairdressers 3+ Pharmacies.
+4+ Hairdressers 4+ Pharmacies.
+One ATM.

 -An outdoor market for household goods, clothes etc, Tuesday mornings until about 13:00

--An award winning bakery close by, pic on the right.
-The bakery opens until evening, extremely fair prices, big range of baked goods and they do some home cooked meals/takeout if you get these early, before the run out.
+-An award winning bakery, close.
+Pic on the right.
+The bakery opens until evening, great prices, big range of baked goods and they do some home cooked meals/takeout if you show early, before they run out.

 -A "CONSUM" supermarket as well as many fresh produce stores and convenience stores

--A number of small lunch rooms and bars that serve bocadillos/snacks and a few which also have dinner.
-8 Minutes cycling gets you Indian, Italian, Spanish food and more.
+-A 12+ small lunch rooms & bars that serve bocadillos/snacks and a few which also have dinner.
+8 Minutes cycling gets you Indian, Italian, Spanish food & more.

 A little further afield you will find: